 Political - The Laverstock water meadows are located on the boundary of Laverstock & Ford Parish and Salisbury City Parish.
 The last year has seen welcome bipartisan support from both Councils in form of small grant contributions to projects on the water meadows.
 We have also opened conversations with Laverstock & Ford Parish Council into possible additional land purchases in the Parish to meet a demand for allotments by local residents and the urgent need to secure more land of heritage value to complement our existing holding.
 Prior to this there were several years of acute local political tensions between the two Parishes' local politicians, with attempts made for Laverstock & Ford Parish Council (LFPC) to be subsumed by Salisbury City Council (SCC) and a focus on keeping Parish taxation and corresponding provision of services low by LFPC as compared to SCC.
-Elements within LFPC attempted to leverage direct management control/standard setting of the operational management of Laverstock water meadows in late 2020.
-Whilst this unwelcome intervention has now been explained away by LFPC as a "miscommunication", the lessons learnt from local political strife over the first years of the Trust have led to DBCT Trustees passing a Motion that prevents serving Councillors on Parish, Town or Unitary Councils serving on our Board of Trustees.
+Local politicians attempted to leverage direct management control/standard setting of the operational management of Laverstock water meadows in late 2020 and impose an unwanted planning designation on our land through the course of 2021.
+Whilst these unwelcome intervention has now been explained away as "miscommunications", the lessons learnt from local political strife over the first years of the Trust have led to DBCT Trustees passing a Motion in 2021 that prevents serving Councillors on Parish, Town or Unitary Councils serving on our Board of Trustees.
+We have also needed to make clear our independence from other local community organisations with related, but not always symbiotic aims and objectives.
 Our established leadership team of Trustees and Specialist Advisers cover the breadth of expertise required to fulfil our charitable objectives.